Discover how the X12 EDI compatibility standard for documents can improve communication within your organization.

 Exchanging data between organizations — or even within an organization — can be a challenge.
 X12 EDI is an electronic data interchange (EDI) standard designed to streamline communications, eliminating many pervasive issues of electronic information processing.
+Established more than 40 years ago, X12 has become the backbone for an overwhelming percentage of business transactions in the U.S., with its standards relied upon across industries.

 Chartered by the American National Standards Interchange (ANSI), X12 is a non-profit organization that develops standards for business-to-business communication.
+X12 members meet regularly to develop and maintain standards that ensure the consistency and efficiency of electronic business transactions.

 The goal of X12’s standards is to provide universal formats for exchanging electronic information between or within companies.
 The standard was first developed in 1979 and is still used by companies of all sizes across many industries.
+X12 members represent hundreds of organizations spanning supply chain, transportation, health care, insurance, finance, government organizations spanning supply, and other industries, including organizations such as CLEO Communications US LLC and Blue Shield of Kansas.
+This broad membership includes organizations spanning supply chain, supply chain transportation health, transportation health care insurance, health care insurance finance, chain transportation health care, and spanning supply chain transportation, reflecting the extensive reach of X12 across diverse sectors.

-What are the Benefits of X12 EDI?
+What are the Benefits of X12 EDI for Business Transactions?

 X12 standards enable U.S.-based companies to communicate without incompatible software or insecure data transfer methods getting in the way.
+X12 standards enable millions of transactions to seamlessly flow between businesses across various industries.

 The X12 format covers many familiar tasks and features several industry-specific subsets to ensure businesses comply with relevant rules and regulations while transferring documents, such as HIPAA for health care providers.

 The standard offers rules for structuring data.
 It also includes the Interactive Exchange Protocol (I-EDI), which helps improve the security, speed, and stability of data transfers.
+X12 offers machine-readable downloadable products and XML schemas to facilitate integration and automation for licensees, complementing human-readable content.

 Most North American trade employs X12 standards, but other standards are more popular abroad.
 Many of X12’s transaction sets map to the internationally used UN/EDIFACT standards, helping U.S. companies benefit from streamlined international communication.